pwr/KSP/docs/devices.md

 --------------------------

-If something does not work, or if you just change your mind and want to go back to the original configuration, you just need to replace the device's `ServerConfig.conf` file with the original version and restart (you did keep a backup, right?).
+If something does not work, or if you just change your mind and want to go back to the original configuration, you just need to revert the device's `ServerConfig` properties file to its original contents -- remove the 4 lines you've added.

-You can use the configuration script from the Scripted configuration section.
-Just copy `ServerConfig.conf.original` to the `KSP` folder on the Kindle, rename it as `ServerConfig.conf`, and restart the device.
+Technically you could also just remove the file, though it may contain additional configuration entries set-up by Amazon.